seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 But there was such laughing!
 Queen Hecuba laughed
-that her eyes ran o’er.
+that her eyes ran o'er.

 **CRESSIDA**
 With mill-stones.